LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 *You have studied languages and codes, gaining the following benefits:*
 • Increase your Intelligence score by 1, to a maximum of 20.
-• You learn three languages of your choice.
+• You choose three languages.
+You gain the Passable level with them.
+If you're already Passable or better with the given language you've chosen, your level in that language increases by one instead.
 • You can ably create written ciphers.
 Others can’t decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use magic to decipher it.

 ### Lucky